dc4eu/educational-pilot/README.md

 - **[eIDAS roles](./docs/eIDAS-roles.md)**: Outlines the key roles within the European digital identity framework under eIDAS, detailing their definitions, functions, types of attestations issued, regulatory references, and compliance requirements.

-- [Trust models](./sectorial-rulebook/trust-models.md): Outlines trsut models accpeted for edcuation and professional qualifcations (Classical PKI & Decentralised PKI using EBSI)
+- [Trust models](./sectorial-rulebook/trust-models.md): Outlines trsut models accpeted for edcuation and professional qualifcations (Classical PKI & Decentralised PKI using EBSI).
+How Clasical PKI and dPKI can
+- [Bridge between Classical PKI and dPKI using EBSI](./eidas-scenarios/scenario2/trust_modes_bridge.md): How the trust models of classical PKI and dPKI can be combined to enable and support the governance of education and professional qualifications

 - **[eIDAS scenarios](./eidas-scenarios/)**: Outlines the four trust models for electronic attestation of attributes (EAAs) within the European Digital Ecosystem, explaining how EBSI enhances traditional PKI approaches.